HenryYang03/AutoExtract/README.md

 - Fabric.js (interactive canvas)

 ---
-For questions or suggestions, please open an issue or PR.
 Thank you for trying AutoExtract!